linemos/kubernetes-intro/tasks/2-main-tasks.md

 Name it `Frontend trigger`, and set the directory to be `/frontend/` and set the Docker image to be `gcr.io/$PROJECT_ID/frontend:latest`.

 This sets up a build trigger that listens to new commits on the master branch of your repository.
 If the commit is tagged with `cv-frontend`, it will use the Dockerfile in the backend directory to create a new Docker image.
-Click on the small menu on the trigger and select *Run trigger* to test it.
-Once it is finished building, you can find the image under the Images menu point.
+Click on the small menu on the trigger and select *Run trigger* to test it Once it is finished building, you can find the image under the *Images* in the menu point.

 ### Test the build trigger
-1. You tried to run the build trigger manually in the previous step.
+You tried to run the build trigger manually in the previous step.
 Now you will test how it works on new commits on your GitHub repository.

+####Change the code
 Open the file [backend/server.js](../backend/server.js) and edit the JSON responses to your name, workplace and education.
-2. Commit and tag with `cv-backend`.
+You can either change the code in an editor or in GitHub directly.
+Commit and push your commit.

+####Publish your changes
+We need to add a tag to notify our build triggers that the code has changed and need to rebuild.
+There are two ways to ad a tag:

+**In the terminal**

 If you commit from the git command line, the command to tag the latest commit is:

   ```
-  git tag -a cv-backend
+  git tag -a cv-backend-2
   git push --tags
   ```
+*NB: Remember to change the latest number in your tag.
+If cv-backend-2 already is a tag, you should use cv-backend-3*

+**In GitHub**

+You can add a tag to your directly from GitHub:
+1. In the repo, Click on *releases*, next to contributors.
+2. Click on *Draft a new release*
+3. Write your new tag, i.e., *cv-backend-2*
+4. Create release title if you want (ex: What have you done?)
+5. Click *Publish release*

+**Then**

-3. Go back to the Build triggers in Cloud Console and click on *Build history* to see whether the backend starts building.
+Go back to the Build triggers in Cloud Console and click on *Build history* to see whether the backend starts building.
 Notice that you can follow the build log if you want to see whats going on.
-4. When it is done, go to the *Build Images* in the menu and make sure that you can find your backend image there.
+When it is done, go to the *Build Images* in the menu and make sure that you can find your backend image there.

 ## Deploy to your Kubernetes Cluster
 It's time to deploy the frontend and backend to your cluster!
 The preferred way to configure Kubernetes resources is to specify them in YAML files.